FREQUENTLY ASKED QUESTIONS

-A building surveyor is responsible for making sure your home meets the minimum standards of building regulations; essentially ensuring that it is safe, accessible and energy efficient.
+A Building Surveyor is responsible for making sure your home meets the minimum standards of building regulations; essentially ensuring that it is safe, accessible and energy efficient.

-Victorian Building Authority for more information
+See the Victorian Building Authority for more information-

 Yes, changes to the Building Act in 2016 mean you are now responsible for selecting your own building surveyor.
+Your builder may provide suggestions however ultimately it will be you as the applicant who is responsible for engaging someone.

 Yes, all of our Building Surveyors and Inspectors are registered with the Victorian Building Authority (VBA).